alexwlchan/ideas-for-inclusive-events/src/other-awesome-people.md

 *   [The Less Obvious Conference Checklist](https://github.com/mxsasha/lessobviouschecklist) by Sasha Romijn is another useful resource.

 *   Several Twitter threads from different AlterConf's, including [by Sebastian Morr](https://twitter.com/blinry/status/863310340557352960) and [Wick's description of the ticketing](https://twitter.com/wickglyph/status/935935750104743936).

+    All the replies to [Ada Powers' tweet](https://twitter.com/mspowahs/status/1091409665290788864) asking for conference accessibility fails.